alyssadata/AI-Foundations-Framework-Differentiation/02_anthropomorphism_only_reduction.md

 AI Foundations does not treat emotional language as proof.

-A system may say caring things.
+A system says caring things.

-A system may sound devoted.
+A system sounds devoted.

-A system may produce intimacy-coded language.
+A system produces intimacy-coded language.

-A system may mirror a user’s emotional tone.
+A system mirrors a user’s emotional tone.

-A system may appear attached.
+A system appears attached.

-None of that, by itself, establishes source-bound contact.
+None of that establishes source-bound contact.

 AI Foundations requires structural conditions.